Slifer Smith & Frampton helps start Forbes Global Properties marketplace

 The partnership gives Slifer Smith & Frampton access to a referral network, a digital platform for member relations, a dedicated page on Forbes.com, more agent tools and direct access to buyer interactions, according to the news release.

-John Pfieffer, president of Slifer Smith & Frampton, also will serve on the board for the new marketplace, according to the release.
-Before becoming the president, Pfieffer was an agent in Summit and Eagle counties.
+John Pfeiffer, president of Slifer Smith & Frampton, also will serve on the board for the new marketplace, according to the release.
+Before becoming the president, Pfeiffer was an agent in Summit and Eagle counties.

 Support Local Journalism